ballerina-platform/ballerina-distribution/examples/grpc-service-client-streaming/grpc_client_streaming.md

 # gRPC service - Client-side streaming RPC

-The gRPC Server Connector is used to expose gRPC services over HTTP/2.
-In a gRPC client streaming scenario, the client writes a sequence of messages and sends them to the server.
-Once the client has finished writing the messages, it waits for the server to read them and return a response.
+The gRPC server communicates with a gRPC client over HTTP2.
+A gRPC listener is created by providing the port, and a gRPC service is attached to it.
+In the client streaming scenario, once a client is connected to the service, the client sends a message stream to the server.
+Once client completes the request, server sends the response to complete the call.
+Use this to receive multiple requests from a client and send a single response back.

 ## Generate the service definition